 Activities for this tour require you to be in good health and able to climb stairs without assistance, walk at a modest pace for a few miles a day on uneven terrain, and be able to transport your own luggage.
 Please note that many international sites and facilities, as well as tour buses, do not have available accommodations for persons with mobility limitations (wheelchair, walker, cane, etc.).
 If you have a medical condition or use medical equipment which could affect your travel, please consult your health care provider and our office.

 Group fares do not allow for upgrades.
 If you have frequent flyer miles that your would like to use, we advise you to choose the Land Only Option and arrange your own flight with the airline of your choice.
+We can also provide a contact to our airline seat upgrade consolidator.
+You will deal directly with the consolidator to secure the upgrade.

 There is no need to carry a large amount of currency with you.
 US Dollars are accepted in most countries, credit cards are widely accepted, and ATM’s are generally available in major cities.
 ATM’s will provide you with local currency at time of exchange.
 We recommend taking small denominations of US Dollars~$50-$100.
 We do not recommend Travelers Checks due to the high usage fee and difficulty in cashing.
 Call your credit card institution BEFORE you leave to notify them of the dates/itinerary of your overseas travel.
 If not notified before travel, banking institutions can place a security hold on transactions to protect the cardholder from fraudulent use.